tools4ds/fa2024/_assignments/03_assignment.md

    &nbsp;&nbsp;&nbsp;&nbsp;rf.extractall('test')<br>
 5. Add another code cell with `!pip install otter-grader`

-The last `grader.export` cell will give you an error, but you should be able to simply run all cell (except that last one) download your notebook from Colab and submit the `.ipynb` directly to Gradescope.
+The last grader.export cell will give you an error, however all other cells should run.
+Download your notebook from Colab and submit the .ipynb directly to Gradescope.

 Good luck!
-And reach out on Piazza with any questions or issues.
+Please reach out on Piazza with any questions or issues.